Yes! You Can Afford!

 To complete their vision of sharing the wisdom of yoga with those that truly want to experience it, Pepe and Shakti put all their efforts in reducing the cost of their teacher training courses while keeping their high standards.
 Their hope is that most anyone will be able to afford their comprehensive courses, either for deepening their knowledge of yoga, or to become teachers and share this knowledge throughout the world.

-Prana Yoga College International is pleased to offer our one month intensive Yoga Teacher Training Program in SKLENÁŘKA for summer 2014.
+Prana Yoga College International is pleased to offer our one month intensive Yoga Teacher Training Program in SKLENÁŘKA, Czech Republic.

 Place: SKLENÁŘKA (near Prague, Czech Republic) click here for the official website>>

 The tuition fee includes: